frederik7741/P6-Gr04-Project-Code-AntiFouling/README.md

 - **Surface Region Classification**
   The system must differentiate fouled vs. clean surface areas on the panels.

-- **Fouling Area Calculation**
-  Calculates and displays the percentage of the panel covered by fouling.

 - **Comparative Growth Analysis**
   Allows users to visually compare fouling progression across panels and months.